 Te Mata Estate

 Established in 1961 by George Fistonich, the 21-year-old leased five acres of land from his father in Mangere, Auckland.
 He harvested his first grapes a year later and the brand Villa Maria was born.
-Located just a five-minute drive from the Auckland Airport, the vineyard and cellar door is a popular lunch spot.
+Located just a five-minute drive from Auckland Airport, the vineyard and cellar door is a popular lunch spot.
 You’ll feel a million miles away from the rat race as you share a platter overlooking the beautiful Ihumatao Vineyard—wine in hand, of course.
 The vineyard is also known and loved for hosting concerts in its stunning outdoor setting and their recent acquisition of Albariño vines is well worth trying.